Kihumba/private-/Phase-C/Swift-iOS-Learning-Outcomes/Curriculum/5 - Error Handling/README.md

 ## Output

-After attaining this skill, and as a demonstration of it, I will be able to create the following:
+After attaining this skill, and as a demonstration of it, I will create the following:

 1. A Swift Playground project that handles errors generated from bad inputs into a function and performs a different operation to cater for the error thrown that allows for normal operation of the application.
 2. A Swift Playground Program that throws a custom error when it receives and invalid input, without any form of error handling.
 The custom Error should be enumerated and catch as such.